DJBlueSlime/The-Black-Cube/README.md

 ## The Black Cube

-[PERSONAL USE ONLY]
+[DOWNLOAD ONLY FOR PERSONAL USE]

-This is my project, a Game
+This is my project, a Game, Im doing this alone, so...
+Im the Musician, the Programmer, and the Game Artist

 Made with [REDACTED]